| || |

 We'll start today at Orinda Community Park on Orinda Way off Camino Pablo, then ride from there to the start, which is quite nearby.
 The park is directly opposite the fire station in downtown Orinda, on Orinda Way.
 There's a path from the sidewalk, or a short stairway, leading to the picnic tables we're we'll set up.
 Some photos are available here!

 The best way to Orinda is BART -- reg is quite close to the Orinda BART station.
 Alternately, from Berkeley it's a good warm-up up Spruce and down Wildcat Canyon Road.
 But if you must drive, there's plenty of parking in Orinda.

-For those wanting more, for whom Lomas Cantadas leaves a void which can only be filled with more painful climbing, we're offering a special double feature: after the climb Paul "NiftyTenFifty" McKenzie will lead a group from the summit to the base of Marin Ave, one of the steepest roads of its length in the country.
+For those wanting yet more, for whom Lomas Cantadas leaves a void which can only be filled with even more painful climbing, we're offering a special double feature: after the climb Paul "NiftyTenFifty" McKenzie will lead a group from the summit to the base of Marin Ave, one of the steepest roads of its length in the country.
 Marin is too busy for a full Low-Key, so you're on your own for this one, but we'll post a form for reporting of Strava activity ID's for this special "just for fun" competition.